Skip to main content

 How should I schedule staff to provide CCM services?

 Practices have taken varied approaches to providing care coordination.
 The decision to hire new staff for CCM depends on how many patients a practice determines will likely elect CCM.
 First, the practice should determine how many patients are eligible for CCM.
 Next, the practice should determine how many of those patients will realistically elect CCM.
 A smaller practice may choose to assign existing staff to coordinate CCM.
-A larger practice may choose to hire a full-time staff member, such as a registered nurse (RN) care coordinator, to manage CCM, along with other services such as Transitional Care Management (TCM) and Annual Wellness Visits (AWVs).
+A larger practice may choose to hire a full-time staff member, such as a registered nurse (RN) care coordinator, to manage CCM, along with other services such as Transitional Care Management (TCM) and AWVs.
 CCM services can be subcontracted to case management companies, but the case management must meet “incident to” requirements and should be integrated with the care team.

 CCM requires 24/7 access to care.
 Practices have taken varied approaches to meeting this requirement.
 Many practices with relationships to their local hospital use emergency department or inpatient staff to meet after-hours needs.
 Independent practices have chosen to contract with 24/7 call services.